Food Graves Disease

 Caffeine can be a double-edged sword for individuals managing Graves’ disease.

-While many may enjoy the immediate energy boost and alertness that comes with their daily cup of coffee, (read Leah is not giving up her morning coffee) Coffee and graves disease it’s crucial to consider the potential impact on hyperthyroid symptoms.
+While many may enjoy the immediate energy boost and alertness that comes with their daily cup of coffee, (read Leah is not giving up her morning coffee) it’s crucial to consider the potential impact on hyperthyroid symptoms.

 Caffeine can stimulate the nervous system, exacerbating symptoms such as increased heart rate, palpitations, and heightened anxiety—common challenges for those with Graves’ disease.